These are the core: Data, presentation, logic. Everything else is an elaboration.

 - Vercel They own NextJS.
 They are competing with Netlify, GatsbyJS.

 - Create React App

 Svelte: Compiles to vanilla JS during build.
-Reactive.
+Reactive, NO SHADOW DOM.
 I am VERY interested but have not built anything yet.
-Vercel hired its creator in late 2021, which makes me even more interested in NextJS.
+Vercel hired its creator in late 2021.
+In 2023 they are transitioning away from TS.

 Angular 2+ I love that its Typescript from the ground up but unfortunately market share is low.
+Having TS at the core vs an addon means the value starts to balance out the added complexity.
 Coming from JSP development, it has a lot to offer.
 Strong typing, event driven, dependency injection.